mbellman/access/README.md

 ## Interfaces

-Interfaces here function in a slightly more limited fashion than their counterparts in true object-oriented languages like Java or C#.
+Interfaces function in a slightly more limited fashion than their counterparts in true object-oriented languages like Java or C#.
 They cannot be directly referenced, nor can their members.
 Defining an interface merely defines a list of either **variables** or **methods** which all implementing classes are required to incorporate publicly.
 Interface variables are denoted by **null** values and methods by **empty functions**.
 Interfaces only serve as a means of safeguarding implementing classes against omitting the interface members.
 They are purely a formality to be used at the discretion of the programmer.
 With that out of the way...

 `IAnimal.js`
 ```javascript